sslover/node-express-mongodb-heroku-boilerplate/README.md

 To get your updated code to **Github**, you'll need to:

-First, create a new repo.

-(then, once a repo is created and you have changes to push):
+(first, create a new repo; then, once a repo is created and you have changes to push):

 	git add .
 	git commit -am "your commit message"
 	git push origin master

+You don't need to double add and double commit though.
+So the following will work:

+	git add .
+	git commit -am "your commit message"
+	git push origin master
+	git push heroku master

 ### Auto restart development server (optional)